designX 2025

 Requirements

 One participant on a team is required to be an active student, faculty, researcher or staff member of MIT.
-Preference will be given to teams that include SA+P members.

 Alumni